cosmos72/cl-parametric-types/README.md

 A somewhat annoying issue is that CL-PARAMETRIC-TYPES must redefine the standard macro DEFSTRUCT to work around a technical limitation imposed by the standard
 \(for the curious, :INCLUDE disallows derived types, so template superclasses would be forbidden).
-The effect is that `(use-package :cl-parametric-types)` signals a warning: you will need to either take the new symbol or resolve the conflict manually.
+The effect is that `(use-package :cl-parametric-types)` signals a symbol conflict warning: you will need to either take the new symbol or resolve the conflict manually.

 In real code, one would write instead: